-- All students have a school email which they must access and monitor. - If we have your up-to-date mobile phone number and email address, we can notify you of events and absences. - LC information available through MCAS.
+- All students have a school email which they must access and monitor. - If we have your up-to-date mobile phone number and email address, we can notify you of events and absences. - LC information available through MCAS - Homework more later.